 The decoding process is specified such that all decoders will produce numerically identical cropped decoded pictures.
 Any decoding process that produces identical cropped decoded pictures to those produced by the process described herein (with the correct output order or output timing, as specified) conforms to the decoding process requirements of this Specification.

+[Ed.
+(JL) placeholder for the inserted text from subclause 8.1.1]

 When the current picture has nuh_layer_id equal to 0, the decoding process for a coded picture with nuh_layer_id equal to 0 specified in subclause 8.1.1 is invoked.

 Decoding process for a coded picture with nuh_layer_id equal to 0